jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5a.md

 It encourages industry and increases the enjoyments of both places.

-7 Unless capital were used to divide those produce into small parcels, everyone would need to buy more than needed.
+{{< s v="7" >}} Unless capital were used to divide those produce into small parcels, everyone would need to buy more than needed.

 If there were no butchers, every man would need to buy a whole ox or sheep at a time.
 - This would be inconvenient to the rich and more inconvenient to the poor.